Top 22 Interview Questions: Network Firewall [Updated 2024]

 Ans:

-• It acts as the first line of defense against any external attack.
+• It acts as the first line of defence against any external attack.
 However, it is weaponless against any internal attack.

 • The firewall acts as a gatekeeper, but inside the house, it can't stop any system harm.
 A firewall is designed to protect the network from other networks.